-Differentiate instruction with TpT Digital Activities!
+Differentiate instruction with TpT Digital Activities (now known as Easel Activities)!
 Now you can customize your favorite Teachers pay Teachers resources for online learning.
 First, select different pages for different students.
 Then increase or decrease expectations.
 Add support as needed.
 Finally, share the assignments with your students.

 As I discussed in my last post, creating a TpT Digital Activity adds an interactive layer to a PDF.
 Sellers and teachers can add answer boxes.
 They can also type extra instructions, highlight, write, and draw – on the page and in the margins.
 Students can type in answer boxes, add text boxes and type, highlight, write, and draw.
 It’s the perfect way to convert a printable PDF to an interactive online activity.